Carolyn Farina: Career

 Farina was born and raised in Bayside, Queens, New York.
 Her father left the family very early.
 A shy child, she began acting classes in grade school.
 After high school, she had jobs as a waitress, secretary, and receptionist.
 She spent one semester at Queens College, and also studied acting at a variety of venues including the Lee Strasberg Institute.

-She had no professional acting experience or agent when she auditioned for, and was cast as the lead in, Whit Stillman's 1990 independent film, Metropolitan.
-Her performance received very positive reviews, which noted her sensitivity and perceptiveness.
+She had no professional acting experience or agent when she auditioned for, and was cast as the lead in, Whit Stillman's 1990 independent film Metropolitan.
+Her performance received very favorable reviews, which noted her sensitivity and perceptiveness.

-Apart from a brief non-speaking cameo reprisal of her character Audrey Rouget in Stillman's follow-up film The Last Days of Disco (1998), during the 1990s following her starring role in Metropolitan Farina received only small roles in two more films.
+Apart from a brief non-speaking cameo reprisal of her character Audrey Rouget in Stillman's follow-up film The Last Days of Disco (1998), during the 1990s following her starring role in Metropolitan, Farina received only small roles in two more films.
 These were a non-speaking role in Little Noises (1992), which was directed by Jane Spencer, and a small role as the protagonist's sister in The Age of Innocence (1993), which was directed by Martin Scorsese.

 She returned to college after this period and earned a master's degree in psychology, and made a new career working as a child psychologist.

 In 2011 she appeared briefly in Whit Stillman's Damsels in Distress, playing a waitress in a diner.
+In 2023, she appeared in the film A View of the World from Fifth Avenue, which premiered at the Bentonville Film Festival before being released to video on demand.